The Facility

 “That’s a yes?”

 “That’s a ‘we’ll see.’
 You rest.
-We move tonight.”
+We’ll prepare after that.”

 She exhaled, tension leaving her shoulders.
 “Thank you,” she said.